Non-equilibrium state during proton-deuteron exchange at a liquid-liquid interface: Results and Discussion

-In our experiment, we directly measure the absolute amount of product, rather than monitoring the process on a molecular level.
-In other words, the kinetics of a very fast reaction can be determined as fast-flowing LSs benefit from the scaling of the reaction rate with the educt concentrations.
-To measure kinetics at liquid-liquid interfaces in general, the reaction rate constant $k$ needs to match to the spatial resolution of the imaging system and the flow velocity of the LS ($k\approx10^3-10^4\,\textrm{s}^{-1}$).
-As we show here, fast reactions like proton exchanges can be studied by considering scaled kinetics using a pre-equilibrium (e.g., by autoionization).
-Therefore, we foresee a large potential for our experimental approach to investigate kinetics at liquid-liquid interfaces, such as for instance the proton exchange between fatty acids and aqueous systems at liquid-liquid interfaces, as prototype systems for mimicking cell membranes.
+In our experiment, we directly measure the absolute amount of product, rather than monitoring the process at the molecular level.
+This means that the kinetics of a very fast reaction become accessible because fast-flowing LSs exploit the scaling of the reaction rate with the reactant concentrations.
+More generally, to measure kinetics at a liquid-liquid interface, the reaction rate constant $k$ must be compatible with the spatial resolution of the imaging system and the flow velocity of the LS ($k\approx10^3-10^4\,\textrm{s}^{-1}$).
+As we show here, even fast reactions such as proton exchange can be brought into this range by making use of scaled kinetics governed by a pre-equilibrium (e.g., by autoionization).
+Therefore, we foresee a large potential for this approach to study fast kinetics at liquid-liquid interfaces, such as for instance the proton exchange between fatty acids and aqueous systems at liquid-liquid interfaces, as prototype systems for mimicking cell membranes.
+The proton-transfer dynamics accessed here also have direct implications for organic synthesis in biphasic systems,\cite{Dedovets2021} as well as reactions where proton transfer is rate-limiting, including amide synthesis,\cite{pattabiraman2011rethinking} aldol condensation,\cite{trost2010direct} and phase transfer catalysis.\cite{ooi2007recent}